Frederic Edwin Church

 Triumph and Tragedy

 In 1860 Church married Isabel Carnes and purchased land and a farm in Hudson, New York.
+In 1861-2 he painted Cotopaxi (1862, Detroit Institute of Arts), one of the greatest modern paintings.
 By now he had become one of America's most famous painters, and his work was also known and admired in Europe.
 The English poet and painter Edward Lear (1812-88) called Church "the greatest landcape painter after William Turner."

-As it was, Church's first two children succumbed to diphtheria in early 1865, but he and Isabel started a second family with whom they travelled to Europe and the Middle East in 1867-8.
+Alas, Church's first two children succumbed to diptheria in early 1865, although he and Isabel started a second family with whom they travelled to Europe and the Middle East in 1867-8.

 Later Years